 It’s more important than ever for admins to be able to manage their security solutions easily.
 The management console should provide admins with an overview of authentication processes across the organization at a high level, and enable them to generate reports into user access at a per-user and per-application level.

 As well as generating reports, admins should be able to configure authentication policies from the management console.
 The most efficient policy configuration tools enable the setup of global and per-application policies via a configuration wizard.
-Some solutions, like Duo, also enable admins to set policies according to user and device.
+Some solutions also enable admins to set policies according to user and device.
 We recommend that you choose a solution that enables you to configure policies around the methods of authentication you’d like users to use, the number of failed access attempts that are allowed before the user is locked out, and adaptive authentication policies that help you to keep tighter control of access to your privileged accounts.

 Additionally, admins should be able to manage their MFA subscription from the console, including adding and removing applications and users.